Convergence to Utility Maximization and the Indifference Hypothesis: Stability of Learning and Revealed-Preference Convergence

 The summary of subjects' responses to these questions is presented in Table \ref{tab:end-of-exp}, and separated into three groups, depending on whether a FOSD, SOSD or neither of these dominance relations exists between the respective lotteries.
 As expected, the lowest proportion of reversals occurred at the two menus of the first type (17 in total), with the majority (14) of affected subjects stating that they preferred the (dominant) lottery corresponding to their last choice (recall that they were not told which was which).
 For each of the 7 menus in the remaining 2 groups, the majority of subjects (66 - 80\%) again stated their last-chosen lottery as their preferred one at that menu.
-In line with our hypothesis, the highest rates of ``I don't know'' responses were seen in 3 of the 4 menus where no stochastic-dominance relation exists (3 - 5\%).
-Two of these menus, moreover, namely $\{B1,B2\}$ and $\{C1,C2\}$, were also associated with the largest numbers of choice reversals between those two rounds.
+In line with our hypothesis, the highest rates of \textit{``I don't know''} responses were seen in 3 of the 4 menus where no stochastic-dominance relation exists (3 -- 5\%).
+Two of these menus, namely \{B1,B2\} and \{C1,C2\}, were also associated with the largest numbers of choice reversals between those two rounds.
 Across the three groups, the frequency-weighted means for first-choice, last-choice or agnostic stated-preference responses were 25.5\%, 71\% and 3.5\%.
-These findings are generally in the same direction as the learning ones of the previous subsection and indicate that, in the aggregate, the noted improvements in subjects' rationality during the experiment were associated with them learning their preferences along the way.
+These findings generally align with those in the previous section and indicate that, in the aggregate, the noted improvements in subjects' rationality during the experiment were associated with their learning of preferences along the way.

+We finally turn to the most frequent preference orderings over lotteries that were compatible with the behaviour of those 123 subjects who complied with expected utility maximization in their last 15 decisions.
+To do this, we follow the same process that was explained in Section \ref{s4}, focusing here on strict preferences instead.
+The three most common such orderings apply to 69 of the 123 EU-compliant subjects (Figure \ref{fig:pref-strict}).
+All three orders entail A1 $\succ$ D $\succ$ B1 and C1 $\succ$ C2, differing only in how they rank B1, B2 and A2.
+The first and last orderings that are displayed in Figure \ref{fig:pref-strict} are the most and least risk-averse among them, respectively, ranking A2---whose expected value is \pounds 11---above and below B1, B2---both of which have expected value \pounds 12.

-\subsection{The Role of Cognitive Ability}
+\section{The Role of Cognitive Ability}